tidyverse/tidyverse.org/content/blog/ggplot2-3-4-0/index.md

 author: Thomas Lin Pedersen
 description: >
     ggplot2 3.4.0 is now on CRAN.
-Read all about the (mostly internal) changes that makes up this release.
+Read all about the (mostly internal) changes that make up this release.

 photo:
   url: https://data-imaginist.com/art